awsdocs/amazon-rds-user-guide/doc_source/USER_PIOPS.StorageTypes.md

 + Free available space is less than 10 percent of the allocated storage\.
 + The low\-storage condition lasts at least five minutes\.

 Currently, the additional storage is at least 5 GiB in size and at most 10 percent of the currently allocated storage\.
-You can't modify the allocated storage to a value greater than the maximum allocated storage for autoscale\-enabled instances\.
+You can't set the maximum storage threshold to a value greater than the maximum allocated storage for autoscale\-enabled instances\.

 If you start a storage scaling operation at the same time that Amazon RDS starts an autoscale operation, your storage modification takes precedence\.
 In this case, the autoscale operation is canceled\.